MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

 [!INCLUDE [admin_m365demo](../developer/includes/admin_m365demo.md)]

 > [!IMPORTANT]
 > Environments that are based on Microsoft 365 demo accounts are intended for demonstration and training purposes.
 If a prospect uses such an environment to help run their business, then they risk losing their company data when the demo environment or the Microsoft 365 demo account expires.
 If a prospect wants to use [!INCLUDE [prod_short](../developer/includes/prod_short.md)] to help run their business, they should sign up for a trial using their own email account.
-For more information, see [Dynamics 365 Business Central Trials and Subscriptions](/dynamics365/business-central/across-preview) in the business functionality content for [!INCLUDE [prod_short](../developer/includes/prod_short.md)].
+Learn more at [Dynamics 365 Business Central Trials and Subscriptions](/dynamics365/business-central/across-preview) in the business functionality content for [!INCLUDE [prod_short](../developer/includes/prod_short.md)].

-For example, if you sign up for a [trial](https://trials.dynamics.com/Dynamics365/Signup/BusinessCentral) with a Microsoft 365 demo account, you can keep that environment for up to a year.
+For example, if you sign up for a trial with a Microsoft 365 demo account at [https://www.microsoft.com/en-us/dynamics-365/products/business-central](https://www.microsoft.com/en-us/dynamics-365/products/business-central), you can keep that environment for up to a year.
 However, if you switch to the actual trial experience in [!INCLUDE [prod_short](../developer/includes/prod_short.md)], that experience will expire after 30 days.
-At that point, you can [extend the trial](/dynamics365/business-central/admin-extend-trial), or you can return to the CRONUS demonstration experience, which will still be available until your Microsoft 365 demo account expires.
+At that point, you can extend the trial.
+Learn more at [extend the trial](/dynamics365/business-central/admin-extend-trial).
+You can also return to the CRONUS demonstration experience, which is still available until your Microsoft 365 demo account expires.

 ### Customize the demo environment